swisscom/PowerGRR/README.md

 # Get flow results - see output of specific flow ids.
 Using
 # -OnlyPayload navigates directly to the payload section of the results
 # within the returned GRR object
-$res = Get-GRRFlowResult -Credential $cred -ComputerName WIN-DESKTOP01 -FlowId "F:11111111" -OnlyPayload
+$ret = Get-GRRFlowResult -Credential $cred -ComputerName WIN-DESKTOP01 -FlowId "F:11111111" -OnlyPayload

 # Show only the registry paths from the returned GRR object.
 Sometimes the
 # output is base64 encoded.
 Get-GRRFlowResult decodes the string if